Overall, Greece is a very safe place to travel. Aside from pickpockets (especially during summer), there's not much you need to worry about.

 Greeks will tell you it's not in their nature to stand by while someone is robbed or assaulted, and it's in their best interest to protect visitors; tourism was responsible for 25% of GDP in Greece in 2017, and one in five jobs are within the tourism industry.

 That doesn't mean Greece is crime-free – pickpockets and petty thieves will always gather at places where visitors congregate.
+Here are a few important things you need to know about taxis, pickpockets and personal safety advice before you travel to Greece.

 Greeks will be the first to tell you that the worst petty criminals are taxi drivers.
 This is more of an annoyance than a safety issue, but arguments between reluctant passengers and insistent drivers have been known to get ugly.